Costa del Sol

-A picturesque fishing village in the Pyllaros Valley, Agia Efimia is a great base from which to explore the North of Kefalonia.
-The laid-back feel in Agia Efimia means you can unwind and watch the world go by from this Ionian oasis.
+A picturesque fishing village in the Pyllaros Valley, Agia Efimia is a great base from which to explore the north of Kefalonia.
+The laid back feel in Agia Efimia means you can unwind and watch the world go by from this Ionian oasis.
 With plenty of great tavernas and cafes on the waterfront, an award winning beach and pretty architecture throughout, this resort is a slice of paradise.

 Within Agia Efimia there is a supermarket by the harbour, ideal for topping up on holiday supplies.
 A 20 minute drive along the coast will get you to the larger town of Sami which has a large supermarket, a butchers, bakeries, as well as many souvenir and jewellery shops.
-At the Northern tip of the island, Fiskardo has a larger selection of local food and souvenir shops.
+At the northern tip of the island, Fiskardo has a larger selection of local food and souvenir shops.

 Take a boat tour across Melissani Lake, a natural cave system just outside Sami.
 The tour will take you into a cavern where the roof of the cave open up to the forest above, causing the water beneath to light up.
 Sami is also home to an ancient acropolis overlooking the town with fantastic views across the coastline.
-At the northern tip of the island, Fiskardo is a beautiful harbour village well-worth a visit.